Which nerve innervates the dorsum of the foot, excluding the first web space?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The correct choice, which identifies the nerve that innervates the dorsum of the foot excluding the first web space, is the superficial peroneal nerve.
-This nerve plays a crucial role in providing sensory innervation to the majority of the dorsum of the foot.
-Specifically, it originates from the common peroneal nerve and branches out to supply sensation to the skin on the lateral side of the foot and the majority of the dorsum, excluding the area between the first and second toes, which is typically served by the deep peroneal nerve.
+The innervation of the dorsum of the foot, excluding the first web space, is primarily provided by the superficial peroneal nerve.
+This nerve branches from the common peroneal nerve and supplies sensation to the majority of the dorsum of the foot, allowing for feeling in the skin over the dorsal aspect of the foot, with the notable exception being the skin between the first and second toes, which is innervated by the deep peroneal nerve.

 Subscribe